Sponge grenade: Hong Kong

 The Hong Kong Police Force has deployed sponge grenades as a riot control tool on several occasions in July 2019 during the anti-extradition protests.

 New Zealand

 During the fourth week of the 2022 Wellington protests against COVID-19 pandemic safety measures, the New Zealand Police deployed sponge grenades as one of the many tools used in their effort to clear the parliamentary grounds of rioters.

 United States

 Sponge grenades were used by some police departments during the George Floyd protests in the summer of 2020 and were cited as being one of the most common types of less-lethal rounds employed.
 In some cases, protesters were hit in the head or face with the rounds, causing serious injury.
 Police shot journalist Linda Tirado in the face with a sponge grenade, permanently blinding her in one eye; she entered hospice care four years later due to the traumatic brain injury.
-During the June 2025 Los Angeles protests, CNN anchor Erin Burnett misidentified spent sponge grenades as homemade gas grenades and alleged them to be part of a protestor-led chemical attack.